-- (1) Services to Individuals through 24 years of age under the jurisdiction of the JPSPRB or are considered Youth & Young Adults in Transition shall be delivered with the least possible disruption to positive relationships and shall incorporate the following principles and practices: - (a) The rapport between professional and Individual will be given as much of an emphasis in Service planning as other case management approaches; - (b) Services will be coordinated with applicable adjunct programs serving both children and adults so as to facilitate smoother transitions and improved integration of Services and supports across both adolescent and adult systems; - (c) Services will be engaging and relevant to Youth & Young Adults in Transition; - (d) Services will accommodate the critical role of peers and friends; - (e) The individual service and support plan will include a safety component to require that identity development challenges and boundary issues are not cause for discontinuing Service;
+- (a) Services to Individuals through 24 years of age under the jurisdiction of the JPSPRB or are considered Youth & Young Adults in Transition shall be delivered with the least possible disruption to positive relationships and shall incorporate the following principles and practices: - i.
+The rapport between professional and Individual will be given as much of an emphasis in Service planning as other case management approaches; - ii.
+Services will be coordinated with applicable adjunct programs serving both children and adults so as to facilitate smoother transitions and improved integration of Services and supports across both adolescent and adult systems; - iii.
+When Individuals identify as members of an Oregon Tribe or as American Indians/Alaskan Natives (AI/AN), services will be culturally responsive and coordinated with their Tribe or the Urban Indian Health Program. - iv.
+Services will be engaging and relevant to Youth & Young Adults in Transition; - v.
+Services will accommodate the critical role of peers and friends;

-- (f) The individual service and support plan will include a specific section addressing Services and supports unique to the developmental progress of Youth & Young Adults in Transition, including school completion, employment, independent living skills, budgeting, finding a home, making friends, parenting and family planning, and delinquency prevention; and - (g) Staff working in the programs must have training in suicide prevention and intervention strategies and Trauma Informed Care and be provided with ongoing maintenance of the skills and practice associated with these approaches. - (2) Services to individuals under the jurisdiction of the JPSRB shall be delivered in support of the conditional release plan as set forward by the JPSRB Board. - (3) Providers of MHS 27 Services funded through this Agreement shall comply with OAR 309-035-0100 through 309-035-0225, as such rule may be revised from time to time. - (4) Providers of MHS 27 Services funded though this Agreement shall maintain a Certificate of Approval in accordance with OAR 309-008-0100 through 309-008-1600.
+- vi.
+The individual service and support plan will include a safety component to require that identity development challenges and boundary issues are not cause for discontinuing Service; - vii.
+The individual service and support plan will include a specific section addressing Services and supports unique to the developmental progress of Youth & Young Adults in Transition, including school completion, employment, independent living skills, budgeting, finding a home, making friends, parenting and family planning, and delinquency prevention; and - viii.
+Staff working in the programs must have training in suicide prevention and intervention strategies and Trauma Informed Care and be provided with ongoing maintenance of the skills and practice associated with these approaches. - (b) Services to Individuals under the jurisdiction of the JPSRB shall be delivered in support of the conditional release plan as set forward by the JPSRB Board. - (c) Providers of MHS 27 Services funded through this Agreement shall comply with OAR 309-035-0100 through 309-035-0225, as such rule may be revised from time to time. - (d) Providers of MHS 27 Services funded though this Agreement shall maintain a Certificate of Approval in accordance with OAR 309-008-0100 through 309-008-1600.